 The Liberal Studies major at Providence Christian College culminates in two capstone courses.
 These courses are designed to allow students to demonstrate their mastery of institution-wide learning outcomes as well as their achievement of competency in their chosen area of concentration through a presentation of a paper or project.
 Particular components of this course including goals, objectives, and methods of assessment appropriate for the particular concentration will be set by the faculty member.
-(2 credits)
+Prerequisite: 4th year standing (4 credits)